James-Fleming12/EvidentialHDC/README.md

 ## 3. Pillar 2: label-free test-time adaptation

 Test-time adaptation re-estimates the decoder from the corrupted stream with no labels.
-The story has two chapters: what the previous (prototype) method could do, and what the linear-probe decoder changes.
+The story has three chapters: what the previous (prototype) method could do, what the linear-probe decoder changes, and why the label-free route is fundamentally closed in this space (Section 3.2) -- which is what pushes the recoverable headroom to the active-learning handoff (Pillar 3).

 ### 3.0 What the previous method saw